probmods/chapters/generative-models.md

  (eye-color 'bob) )
 ~~~~

-This type of modeling is called *random world* style (McAllester,
+This type of modeling is called *random world* style [@Mcallester2008].
-Milch, Goodman, 2008).
 Note that we don't have to specify ahead of
 time the people whose eye color we will ask about: the distribution on
 eye colors is implicitly defined over the infinite set of possible
 people, but only constructed "lazily" when needed.
 Memoizing